arpg/DiffuOSM/README.md

+# Dataset Adjustments

+This fork of the scripts for the KITTI360 dataset contain the following additions:

+1) A directory with a python-based implementation to extract per-scan labels for each frame.
+This is in the 'recoverKITTI' directory.

+2) A directory that contains Python scripts to overlay OSM-data with lidar scans.
+There is also addition code so that for each sequence, points that intersect a building polygon's edges will be extracted for points with the 'building' label and for points with the 'unlabeled' label.
+This directory is still actively being modified, so further documentation will be added soon.
+---

 # The KITTI-360 Dataset

 This repository contains scripts for inspection of the KITTI-360 dataset.
 This large-scale dataset contains 320k images and 100k laser scans in a driving distance of 73.7km.
 We annotate both static and dynamic 3D scene elements with rough bounding primitives and transfer this information into the image domain, resulting in dense semantic & instance annotations on both 3D point clouds and 2D images.